Flying Scotsman to have full mechanical inspection after crash

 The world-famous steam train was scheduled to take tourists on trips at the weekend, which had to be postponed.

-Owned by the National Railway Museum in York, The Flying Scotsman is celebrating its centenary year.
+Owned by the National Railway Museum in York, Flying Scotsman is celebrating its centenary year.

 The crash was described as a “particularly difficult situation” by heritage line The Strathspey Railway.